krocodilo/simple-ethereum-explorer/README.md

 ### Task

-Create an application that will allow a user to view transaction data from the Ethereum blockchain associated with a specific wallet address W that the user inputs, starting with block B. The application should get information on:
+In under 10 days, create an application that will allow a user to view transaction data from the Ethereum blockchain associated with a specific wallet address W that the user inputs, starting with block B. The application should get information on:

 - wallets (addresses) and
 - amounts of ETH associated with transactions made to and from the given wallet W and